ishanhirani/ishanhirani/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working in accenture
 - 🌱 I’m currently learning ...
-MEAN stack
+Data Analytics
 - 📫 How to reach me: ... www.linkedin.com/in/ishanhirani
-- ⚡ Fun fact: ... i am fitness freak and the fullstack developer
+- ⚡ Fun fact: ...
+Torture the data and it will confess to any thing